inveniosoftware/invenio/docs/community/contributing/maintainers-guide/overview.rst

 Still sounds like something for you?
 Get in contact with one the Invenio product manager, one of the architects or one of the project coordinators.
 They will help you through the process.
-See :ref:`communication-channels`.
+See :ref:`getting-help`.

 Stepping down as maintainer
 ---------------------------